filecoin-project/filecoin-docs/content/en/about/basics/introduction/index.md

 The lifecycle for a deal within the storage market contains distinct phases.

-- Discovery - the client identifies storage providers and queries their current ask price.
+- Discovery: the client identifies storage providers and queries their current ask price.
-- Negotiation - both parties agree to the term of the storage deal.
+- Negotiation: both parties agree to the term of the storage deal.
-- Publishing - the deal and proof will be published on-chain.
+- Publishing: the deal and proof will be published on-chain.
-Handoff - once the deal is published on-chain, it will be added into a sector where data storage will be proven.
+- Handoff: once the deal is published on-chain, it will be added into a sector where data storage will be proven.

-### Filecoin Plus
+### Filecoin plus

 The mission of Filecoin Plus is to maximize the amount of useful storage on the Filecoin network.
 The aim is to bring more meaningful and valuable data into the Filecoin network by offering verified clients cheap, or even free, storage.
 This mechanism is designed and operates around DataCap, the storage quota allocated to verified clients to store data and boost incentives for storage providers.

 Verified clients can onboard data into Filecoin using DataCap, which they apply from community-selected notaries.
 In return for storing verified storage deals, storage providers receive DataCap with a 10x boost to their storage power which eventually increases their block rewards as an incentive.

-- Datacap - DataCap token will be allocated to a verified client to spend in the storage deals carrying a 10x deal quality multiplier.
+- Datacap: DataCap token will be allocated to a verified client to spend in the storage deals carrying a 10x deal quality multiplier.
-- Notaries  - community-selected notaries govern the program by verifying storage clients and allocating DataCap tokens to verified clients.
+- Notaries: community-selected notaries govern the program by verifying storage clients and allocating DataCap tokens to verified clients.
-- Verified clients  - Clients are active network participants with DataCap allocation for their data storage.
+- Verified clients: Clients are active network participants with DataCap allocation for their data storage.

-### Storage onramps
+### Storage on-ramps

 To simplify the process of storing data on the network, there are many storage helpers to provide an easier way to integrate Filecoin storage as well as IPFS into your applications or smart contracts.